MathFoundationRL/Book-Mathematical-Foundation-of-Reinforcement-Learning/Code for grid world/README.md

 ### Customize the Parameters of the Grid World Environment

-If you would like to customize your own grid world settings, please open `examples/arguments.py`, and then change arguments:
+If you would like to customize your own grid world environment, please open `examples/arguments.py` and then change the following arguments:

-We provide the following basic arguments: "**env-size**", "**start-state**", "**target-state**", "**forbidden-states**", "**reward-target**", "**reward-forbidden**", "**reward-step**":
+"**env-size**", "**start-state**", "**target-state**", "**forbidden-states**", "**reward-target**", "**reward-forbidden**", "**reward-step**":

 - "env-size" is represented as a tuple, where the first element represents the column index (horizontal coordinate), and the second element represents the row index (vertical coordinate).

-- "start-state" denotes where agent starts.
+- "start-state" denotes where the agent starts.

 - "target-state" denotes the position of the target.

 - "forbidden-states" denotes the positions of obstacles.

-- "reward-target", "reward-forbidden" and "reward-step" represents the reward when reaching target, the reward when entering into forbidden area, the reward for each step, respectively.
+- "reward-target", "reward-forbidden" and "reward-step" represent the reward when reaching the target, the reward when entering a forbidden area, and the reward for each step, respectively.

-A using example is shown below:
+An example is shown below:

 To specify the target state, modify the default value in the following sentence: